bladecoder/blade-ink-python/README.md

 To learn more about the Ink language, you can check [the official documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

+## Installation
+From PyPI: `pip install bink`.
+This will install the library with a bundled Blade Ink binary, so you're ready to go on Windows, macOS and Linux.

-## Using the bladeink library crate
+## Using the Blade Ink library

-Here is a quick example that uses basic features to play an Ink story using the `bladeink` crate.
+Here is a quick example that uses basic features to play an Ink story using the Blade Ink.

 ```python
 # Story is the entry point of the Blade Ink lib.